z3z1ma/dbt-osmosis/README.md

 ✔️ Data Profiler (leverages pandas-profiling)

-⚠️ Doc Editor
+⚠️ Doc Editor (resolves basic column level lineage)

   - View only, modifications aren't committed yet

-✔️ Test Runner
+✔️ Test Runner, run dbt tests interactively and on the fly with the ability to download or inspect results and action

 ✔️ Manifest View